heroku-examples/go-queue-example/README.md

 2015-06-23T18:29:37.753021+00:00 app[worker.1]: 2015/06/23 18:29:37 event=job_worked job_id=1 job_type=IndexRequests
 ```

-This shows the web process getting the request to index a url (http://google.com) and then the worker picking up the raw job.
+This shows the web process getting the request to index a url (http://google.com) and then the worker picking up the raw job and "processing" it.